 RPC Server unavailable error

 Well, there can be several reasons behind this error.
-Still, the most reported one is the improper configuration or disturbance caused in the connection of peripheral devices like printer or scanner.
-A connection disturbance can be easily fixed with a few steps.
+Still, the most reported one is the improper configuration or disturbance caused in the connection of peripheral devices like printers or scanners.
+We have listed some of the root causes that lead to the RPC Server is unavailable error:

-• Windows Firewall: Sometimes a security application within the client machine or any other third-party firewall running on the server denies the RPC Server requests.
+• Windows firewall: Sometimes a security application within the client machine or any other third-party firewall running on the server denies the RPC Server requests.
 It, in turn, blocks the traffic reaching the TCP ports of the Server machine.
-Allowing the RPC server to communicate through your Windows Firewall freely is the first thing you must do to solve this issue.
+Allowing the RPC server to communicate through your Windows firewall freely.

 Workarounds to fix the “RPC server is unavailable” Outlook error